fedspendingtransparency/data-act-broker-backend/README.md

 ## Installation

-For complete instructions on running your own copy of the DATA Act validator and the other DATA Act broker components, please refer to the [documentation in the DATA Act core responsitory](https://github.com/fedspendingtransparency/data-act-core/blob/master/doc/INSTALL.md "DATA Act broker installation guide").
+For instructions on contributing to this project or running your own copy of the DATA Act broker, please refer to the [documentation in the DATA Act core responsitory](https://github.com/fedspendingtransparency/data-act-core/blob/master/doc/INSTALL.md "DATA Act broker installation guide").

 ## Validator API Routes